What’s Up This Weekend in Newport County: July 1 - 4

 - Greenvale Vineyards: Dick Lupino & friends from 1 pm to 4 pm

-- Gulf Stream Bar & Grille: Live music from 6 pm to 9 pm
+- Gulf Stream Bar & Grille: Music By Mel from 6 pm to 9 pm

+- Gurney’s: DJ from 5 pm to 10 pm on The Firepit Deck, Future Phase at The Pineapple Club from 6 pm to 9 pm

-- Johnny’s at Wyndham: Live music from 6 pm to 9 pm
+- Johnny’s at Wyndham: Sean Couto from 6 pm to 9 pm

 - JPT Film & Event Center: Elvis at 4 pm & 7:30 pm